domsson/candies/temp-sensors/README.md

 - `-h` print usage information, then exit
 - `-i INTERVAL` seconds between checking for a change in value
 - `-l` list all available chips and their features, then exit
-- `-m` keep running and prin when there is a visible change in value
+- `-m` keep running and print when there is a visible change in value
 - `-p PREVISION` number of decimal digits to include in the output
 - `-s` print a space between the value and unit
 - `-t THRESHOLD` required change in value in order to print again